Living above a business

 Ducting

 Ducting from the commercial premises running through a flat or bedsit can be dangerous too.
-A fire in the commercial premises ducting can allow fire to spread and heat to build up in the ducting which could ignite items close by in your flat or bedsit.
-If the ducting is properly maintained and kept clean, this is not something to worry about.
-You should look out for the following:
+A fire in the commercial premises ducting can allow fire to spread and heat to build up within, which could ignite a fire in the bedsit or flat above.

 • A strong smell of cooking, or hot fat and oil.